 The Women’s Foundation of Greater St. Louis Recognizes Wyman for Demonstrating A Strong Commitment to Workplace Gender Equity

-ST LOUIS – March 24, 2021 – Today, on Equal Pay Day, Wyman was recognized by the Women’s Foundation of Greater St. Louis (WFSTL) as a top place for women to work in the fourth annual “Women in the Workplace: Employment Scorecard.”
-For the third year in a row, Wyman was recognized as one of 21 St. Louis employers demonstrating excellence in four areas of workplace gender equity – leadership, compensation, flexible work policies, and recruitment and retention.
+ST LOUIS – February 24, 2020 – For the second year in a row, Wyman was recognized by the Women’s Foundation of Greater St. Louis (WFSTL) as a top place for women to work in the third annual “Women in the Workplace: Employment Scorecard.”
+The Scorecard is the area’s only initiative incentivizing and educating employers to create workplaces where women can thrive.
+Wyman was recognized as one of 17 St. Louis employers demonstrating excellence in four areas of workplace gender equity – leadership, compensation, flexible work policies, and recruitment and retention.

-The Women in the Workplace Scorecard recognizes 21 small, medium, and large companies in the St. Louis region who showed a strong commitment to women in the workplace through measurable outcomes, key policies, and best practices, including demonstrating results with women in a minimum of 28 percent of top leadership roles; a minimum of 25 percent of women in the top 10 percent of the most highly compensated employees; a starting wage higher than the Missouri minimum wage; and family-friendly flexible work policies and recruitment and retention programs targeted at advancing women.
+The Women in the Workplace Scorecard recognizes 17 small, medium and large companies in the St. Louis region who showed a strong commitment to women in the workplace through measurable outcomes, key policies and best practices, including demonstrating results with women in a minimum of 27 percent of top leadership roles; a minimum of 25 percent of women in the top 10 percent of the most highly compensated employees; a starting wage higher than the Missouri minimum wage; and family-friendly flexible work policies and recruitment and retention programs targeted at advancing women.

 Unlike most “Best Places to Work” reports that rely on employee opinion surveys, the Women in the Workplace: Employment Scorecard looked at objective criteria and outcomes.
-Through a blind data review process by a seven-person panel, the Scorecard evaluates company employment practices and their impact on gender diversity.
-Designated organizational representatives were asked to answer specific questions based on existing policies, practices, or employee data.
+Through a blind data review process by a five-person panel, the Scorecard evaluates company employment practices and their impact on gender diversity.
+Designated organizational representatives were asked to answer specific questions based on existing policies, practices or employee data.